bluenote79/eggshaped_spans_for_fusion360/README.md

 4. Overwrite the script with the [skript](https://github.com/bluenote79/eggshaped_spans_for_fusion360/blob/main/eggshaped_spans_for_fusion360/eggshaped_spans_for_fusion360.py) from here.

 ### Usage:
-1. The selectet splines must be top curve, bottom and middle (in that order)
+1. The selectet splines must be:
+   - top curve as rail
+   - bottom curve as rail
+   - middle (top view) curve as rail
-2. You can chose the number of drawn points which will be multiplied by 4
+3. You can chose the number of drawn points which will be multiplied by 4
-3. Select origin Plane.
+4. Select origin Plane.
-4. Choose the distance between spans, this must be a negative number if your splines go to negativ values in the coordinate system
+5. Choose the distance between spans, this must be a negative number if your splines go to negativ values in the coordinate system.
-5. Number of spans with equal distance
+6. Number of spans with equal distance (set to 0 if you wand to create more specefied)
-6. Choice to set the first span at 0.0 (only possible if the splines intersect this origin plane.
+7. You can choose to set the first span at 0.0 (only possible if the splines intersect this origin plane).
-7. you can choose to give speciffic offset values seperated by semicolon, then you have to set "Abstand Spanten" to zero.
+8. you can choose to give speciffic offset values seperated by semicolon, then you have to set "Abstand Spanten" to zero.

+Always keep in mind that the splines musst intersect with the planes where the spans shall be drawn.